Skip to content

 Eugen Plappert

 Eugen Plappert was born in the Southern German town of Fellbach in 1887.
-In his teenage years he completed an apprenticeship as a belt maker.
+In his teenage years, he completed an apprenticeship as a belt maker.
 In his spare time, he devoted himself to weight training.
 From 1907 to 1909, he completed his military service in the city of Weingarten.
 In 1910, he was sentenced to eight days in prison for resisting the authorities.
-He married Magdalene Sturm in 1911; the couple had three sons.
+He married Magdalene Sturm in 1911.
+The couple had three sons.

-Their closest neighbor, Christian Wirth, was a fanatical National Socialist who served as the inspector of the euthanasia institutions, commander of the Belzec extermination camp and commander-in-chief of several other extermination camps.
-“He and the always rebellious Plappert had a private feud.”[1]
+Their closest neighbor, Christian Wirth, was a fanatical National Socialist who served as the inspector of the euthanasia institutions, commander of the Belzec extermination camp, and commander-in-chief of several other extermination camps.
+“He and the always rebellious Plappert had a private feud.”

 In August 1914, Eugen again served his nation in the military, fighting in France.
 He was temporarily buried during an attack.
-Afterwards, due to a “mental disorder following a grenade explosion and burial in the field”, the army sent him for psychiatric treatment in several institutions; he soon retired from military service.
+Afterwards, due to a “mental disorder following a grenade explosion and burial in the field,” the army sent him for psychiatric treatment in several institutions; he soon retired from military service.

 Between 1915 and 1918, Eugen worked for a local company.
 During this time, he was convicted again for resisting state authority.
 In 1920, he was found guilty of indecency and usurpation of authority and sentenced to two years in prison and five years loss of honor.
-This conviction was followed by 16 more arrests through 1935.
-Eugen stood trial a total of 20 times.
+This conviction was followed by sixteen more arrests through 1935.
+Eugen stood trial a total of twenty times.
 Among the charges listed in the criminal records are: manslaughter, negligent bodily harm, resistance, receiving stolen goods, theft, and carrying a firearm without a license.
 He served his last sentence of one year in prison on October 14, 1936.
-During this period, he underwent 23 medical examinations, but doctors could not decide whether or not he was of sound mind.
+During this period, he underwent twenty-three medical examinations, but doctors could not decide whether or not he was of sound mind.

 After his last sentence, he did not commit another crime, but nevertheless criminal police arrested him as a career criminal during the March Action of 1937.
 The authorities sent him to Dachau concentration camp and later on to Flossenbürg concentration camp.
 “There are many indications that his neighbor, Christian Wirth, had arranged and personally carried out the arrest of his former neighbor out of old enmity.”